Have you thought about Working Out on Keto? GREAT! Moving your body is one of the best things you can do. Find out how to do it right with keto!

 Different Types of Workouts

 I think it is fairly straightforward why an endurance athlete might fare better on keto given that their body is already a fat burning machine and fat can sustain a whole lot longer than sugar without the constant need to replenish with 9 million grams of crap carbs.
 Aerobic, lower intensity exercise is generally in the cardio and fat burning zone.
+Yoga is a great gentle, lower intensity workout.
+And if you are a woman, then check out the health benefits of yoga!

 But with anaerobic exercises like sprinting and heavy lifting, the primary source of energy is from carbohydrates.
 So herein lies the problem that I came across.
 My muscles would just stop working halfway through my set.